 First aid kits are available in the school and their contents checked and replenished as necessary by a First Aider.
+There are First Aid Stations in each middle area

 Only first aid items may be held in a first aid kit.